miladkhorrame/css-portfolio-generator/README.md

 ## 📜 License

-MIT — free for personal and commercial use.
+free for personal and commercial use.